metarank/metarank/doc/click-models.md

 Next time the model sees an item with feature values looking similarly to something in the training dataset, it will remember it and may assume how (ir)relevant this item should be based on already seen data.

-Metarank supports multiple [ranking models](./supported-ranking-models.md), but the LambdaMART is probably a good start.
+Metarank supports multiple [ranking models](./supported-ranking-models.md), but the LambdaMART model is probably a good start.

 ## Cascade model and Click-Through-Rate

-Another perk of cascade model is that it can be used for a more precise [CTR calculation](features/counters.md):
+Another perk of a *cascade model* is that it can be used for a more precise [CTR calculation](features/counters.md):
-* CTR is literally clicks divided to impressions
+* CTR is literally clicks divided by impressions.
 * It's obvious where you can take clicks from: there may be a special type of interaction.
 * But what about the number of impressions?

-When you presented a list of 100 items to the visitor, and they clicked on #5, can we assume that items #6-#100 were examined?
-According to the cascade model - it's unlikely, so CTR value may be significantly off for items rarely ranked on the top.
+When you presented a list of 100 items to the visitor, and the visitor clicked on #5, can we assume that items #6-#100 were examined?
+According to the cascade model - it's unlikely, so CTR value may be significantly off for items rarely ranked in the top.

 To overcome this issue, Metarank can emit a synthetic impression event for items which were definitely examined by the visitor: